-15) Press Modify # Segments button (6) as often as necessary to display the value 5 in the # Segments for Sequce line.
+15) Press Modify # Segments button (6) as often as necessary to display the value 5 in the # Segments line.

-- 16) Set the Channel 1 Offset to suit the input signal (34). - 17) Set the Bandwidth Limit to OFF (54). - 18) Return to the Main Menu by pressing the Return button (10). - 19) Set Dual Grid mode to ON (14). - 20) When you see the signal on the screen, put the generator in external or manual trigger so that it is no longer free-running.
-Set the Trigger Mode (28) to Sequce on the oscilloscope.
+- 16) Set the Chan 1 Offset to suit the input signal (39). - 17) Set Bandwidth Limit to OFF (20).

+- 18) Press Return button (10) to return to the Main Menu. - 19) Set the Grid mode to Dual (14). - 20) When you see the signal on the screen, put the generator in external or manual trigger so that it is no longer free-running.
+Set the Trigger Mode (31) to Sequce.
 Now actuate the generator's external trigger a total of 5 times to generate 5 signals to be recorded.

 At this point a compacted trace of 5 segments is displayed in the upper grid.
-Trace expansions Expand A and Expand B may be used to display details of one or two selected segments.
+Trace expansions Expand A, B, C and D may be used to display details of up to four selected segments.
 Waveform expansion is fully explained later in this chapter.

-The display resulting from this example is shown in Figure 65.
+The resulting display is shown in Figure 72.